NadaHossam97/Analyzing-My-Samsung-Health-Data/readme.md

 #### Weekly Trends

 To explore my activity on a more granular level, I resampled my data to examine weekly trends.
-This analysis showed clear fluctuations in my activity, especially around significant life changes such as my pregnancy and postpartum period.
+This analysis highlights clear fluctuations in my activity, particularly during key life changes like my pregnancy and postpartum period.
+As seen in the plot, my activity levels dropped significantly over the last three months, marking a noticeable decline compared to previous months.
+This shift reflects the natural adjustment period following my daughter’s birth, where both physical demands and lifestyle changes impacted my daily activity.

 ![Steps Trend](graphs/steps_trend.png)

-The plot illustrates weekly averages of walk and run steps, highlighting how my routine adjusted with time.

 #### Activity by Month